stierma1/pid-async-class/README.md

 ####function a([methodName, ...params]) -> Promise\<[status, returnValue]\>

 invokes a method asynchronously on the class in the classes subprocess.
-The class subprocess can only invoke one method at a time.
+The class subprocess can only invoke one 'a' method at a time.
+Other 'a' calls will queue up.

 ####function aPass([methodName, ...params]) -> Promise\<[status, returnValue]\>

 invokes a method asynchronously on the class in its own subprocess.
+Multiple can run at the same time.

+###class ScheduledAsync extends BaseAsync

+####function schedule(CronString or number(milliseconds), methodName, Array<any> Params) -> undefined

+Invokes the method according to the cron string or number, with params.
+Note this will perform only one scheduled task at a time.
+Others will wait in a queue until the class process is open.

+####function scheduleSimul(CronString or number(milliseconds), methodName, Array<any> Params) -> undefined

+Invokes the method according to the cron string or number, with params.
+Note this will perform the scheduled tasks in their own coroutine so concurrent scheduled tasks can occur.

+####function cancel(methodName, CronString or number(milliseconds)) -> undefined

+Will cancel the scheduled task given the methodName and matching CronString or number